rasheedmhd/llama/README.md

 ## Classes

 ```
-// ﻿The body of a class contains its methods.
+// The body of a class contains its methods.
 // They look like function declarations but without the fun keyword.
 class Breakfast {

 	cook() {
-			print "Eggs a-fryin'!";
+			print "Eggs frying!";
 		}

 		serve(who) {